 For easy printing, download the Critical Infrastructure and Supply Chain Constraints Issue Brief.

-As the economy rebounds from the impacts of the pandemic, additional electric capacity is needed to power new residential and commercial development, new manufacturing facilities, and to support a rapidly expanding electric vehicle fleet.
-Public pow- er utilities are investing heavily in clean energy technologies to meet environmental goals.
-Simultaneously, the industry is facing extreme weather events, which have become more frequent and severe, requiring more resource-intensive response and restoration.
+Shortages of distribution transformers have caused public power utilities to defer or cancel one in five infrastructure projects that would require more resources than available.
+As the economy rebounds from the impacts of the pandemic, additional electric capacity is needed to power new residential and commercial development, new manufacturing facilities, and support a rapidly expanding electric vehicle fleet.
+Public power utilities are investing heavily in clean energy technologies to meet environmental goals.
+Simultaneously, the industry is facing more frequent and severe extreme weather events, requiring more resource-intensive response and restoration.

-To ensure that supply chain constraints do not impact reliability, utilities are taking extraordinary measures to meet current demand with the limited supply of equipment that is available, including refurbishing older equipment and identifying swap- ping equipment in the field to generate spares from underutilized equipment.
-These are last-ditch efforts to protect the safety of electric customers and sustain other sectors that depend on electricity, but these efforts move the industry further away from clean energy, efficiency, and affordability goals.
+To ensure that supply chain constraints do not impact reliability, utilities are taking extraordinary measures to meet current demand with limited supply.
+That includes refurbishing older equipment and identifying swapping equipment in the field to generate spares from underutilized equipment.
+These are necessary, last-ditch efforts to protect the safety of electric customers and sustain other sectors that depend on electricity, but they move the industry further away from clean energy, efficiency, and affordability goals.